Amazon Bedrock

 Setup

-In order to use the AWS Bedrock model invocation logs, logging model invocation logging must be enabled and be sent to a log store destination, either S3 or CloudWatch.
-The full details of this are available from the AWS Bedrock User Guide, but outlined here.
+To use the Amazon Bedrock model invocation logs, the logging model invocation logging must be enabled and be sent to a log store destination, either S3 or CloudWatch.
+For more details check the Amazon Bedrock User Guide.

 1. Set up an Amazon S3 or CloudWatch Logs destination.

 2. Enable logging.
-This can be done either through the AWS Bedrock console or the AWS Bedrock API.
+You can do it either through the Amazon Bedrock console or the Amazon Bedrock API.

-Collecting Bedrock model invocation logs from S3 bucket
+Collecting Amazon Bedrock model invocation logs from S3 bucket

 The use of SQS notification is preferred: polling list of S3 objects is expensive in terms of performance and costs and should be preferably used only when no SQS notification can be attached to the S3 buckets.
 This input integration also supports S3 notification from SNS to SQS.